lenazun/context/readme.md

 + You need to add 2 keys:
 	- A Flask API key in controller.py
-	- A Google API key in geocoding.py and templates/places.html
+	- A Google API key in templates/base.html

-+ Download and unzip the [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml#Download) and [Stanford POS English tagger](http://nlp.stanford.edu/software/tagger.shtml#Download) on your project directory.
++ Download and unzip the [Stanford NER 3.5.0](http://nlp.stanford.edu/software/CRF-NER.shtml#Download) and [Stanford POS English tagger 3.5.0](http://nlp.stanford.edu/software/tagger.shtml#Download) on your project directory.
 I renamed them stanford-ner and stanford-postagger inside the app, but you should double check the routes in german_processing.py and spanish_processing.py

 + Run the English NER file in java as a server in port 8080